Discover Keio University Hospital

 The Institutional Review Board and Ethics Committee both consist of third-party members who have no vested interest in the research.
 To ensure a fair and neutral standpoint, members consist of a diverse group of both male and female civilians as well as specialists from a variety of fields both within and outside of Keio.

-Anyone interested in participating in clinical research trials can receive a full explanation with no obligation to commit, and there is no
+Anyone interested in participating in clinical research trials can receive a full explanation with no obligation to commit.

 - Clinical and Translational Research Center